 There is an exception to the above rule, however: if you are traveling only through the Mexico free zone, you are exempted from the import permit requirements.
 The free zone generally includes areas 15-20 miles inside the Mexican border, the State of Baja and a large portion of Sonora.
 There are no import restrictions within this area, so you can travel and shop freely without any worries.

-Once you’ve cancelled your VIP, you can then proceed to U.S. Customs.
+Once you’ve canceled your VIP, you can then proceed to U.S. Customs.
 Once there, follow the steps below.

 Step 1: Understand your limits

 U.S. Customs imposes a few limits on every person entering the United States from Mexico.
 The important limits you need to know are:

 - Cash and monetary instruments (travelers’ checks, cashier checks, etc.) in excess of $10,000 must be declared.